TurtlewareAU/homelab-docs/Homelab/Ansible/Bind/Bind9 Setup with Ansible.md

 ## Create Options File

-The named.conf.options file allows you
+The named.conf.options file allows you to change the named configuration based on your need.
+Here I will show my file